 The initial public offering price is substantially higher than the pro forma as adjusted net tangible book value per share of our common stock based on the expected total value of our total assets, less our intangible assets, less our total liabilities immediately following this offering.
-Therefore, if you purchase shares of our common stock in this offering, you will experience immediate and substantial dilution of \$8.49 per share in the price you pay for our common stock based on the assumed initial public offering price of \$11.00 per share, the midpoint of the price range set forth on the front cover of this prospectus, as compared to the pro forma as adjusted net tangible book value as of December 31, 2011.
-Furthermore, investors purchasing our common stock in this offering will own only 21% of our shares outstanding even though they will have contributed 45% of the total consideration received by us in connection with our sales of common stock.
-To the extent outstanding options and warrants to purchase common stock are exercised, or upon conversion of our outstanding convertible notes, there will be further dilution.
+Therefore, if you purchase shares of our common stock in this offering, you will experience immediate and substantial dilution of \$4.54 per share in the price you pay for our common stock based on the assumed initial public offering price of \$6.50 per share, the midpoint of the price range set forth on the front cover of this prospectus, as compared to the pro forma as adjusted net tangible book value as of December 31, 2011.
+Furthermore, investors purchasing our common stock in this offering will own only 19% of our shares outstanding even though they will have contributed 29% of the total consideration received by us in connection with our sales of common stock.
+To the extent outstanding options and warrants to purchase common stock are exercised, there will be further dilution.
 For a further description of the dilution that you will experience immediately after this offering, see the section titled "Dilution."